Samone Ijoma is an Associate at Sanford Heisler Sharp.

 A member of the Maryland Bar, Samone authored a comment which appears in Volume 18, Issue 1 of the Journal of Race, Religion, Gender and Class.
 She has been quoted in publications such as Bloomberg Law and The 19th, speaking about harassment law reforms post-#MeToo going viral and new state salary transparency laws.

-Before joining Sanford Heisler Sharp, Samone completed a clerkship with the Honorable Michele D. Hotten on the Maryland Court of Appeals.
-After her clerkship, Samone was a Workplace Justice Legal Fellow at the National Women’s Law Center, where she gained substantial experience in employment discrimination law.
+Before joining Sanford Heisler Sharp, Samone completed a clerkship with the Honorable Michele D. Hotten of the Supreme Court of Maryland.
+After her clerkship, Samone was a Workplace Justice Legal Fellow at the National Women’s Law Center, a renowned gender justice legal advocacy organization, where she gained substantial experience in employment discrimination law.

 When Samone is not lawyering, she enjoys traveling.